Sebjet24/Rural_Surge/README.md

 - GitHub
     * The largest and most advanced development platform in the world.
     * https://github.com/
+    * Used to organize our research and documentation.
 - Pandas
     * A fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language
     * https://pandas.pydata.org/